Deployment modes

 More detail

-The GitHub repository has the full README, compose files, and hardware guides, and the documentation indexlinks out to the project wiki for the longer guides.
+The GitHub repository has the full README, compose files, and hardware guides, and the documentation index links out to the documentation site for the longer guides.